leetebbs/discord-bot-crypto/README.md

 Add Bot Token to the .env file

-Create Channel :---

-Create a new Private text channel, add the bot to the channel.

-Add channel Id to the .env file

-edit channel and add webhook.

-Add webhook URL to the .env file

 Create a new role in server:---

 Bot must be higher than other users.